What Is a Restraining Order Violation Under Penal Code 273.6?

 Criminal Protective Orders

-In cases where criminal domestic violence charges have been filed against a defendant, the Prosecutor will usually also request a criminal protective order, sometimes also known as a ‘stay away’ order.
+In cases where criminal charges have been filed against a defendant, the Prosecutor will usually also request a criminal protective order, sometimes also known as a ‘stay away’ order.
 Even if the DA does not make such a request, judges can decide to issue an order on their own volition.

 Criminal protective orders operate in virtually the same way as restraining orders, and run alongside a criminal case.
 They usually remain temporary while the case is progressing, and can be made ‘permanent’ if the defendant is found guilty.